 After this, we watched a firework display on the interactive board, whilst drinking hot chocolate and eating a gingerbread man.

-In Honeypot Class, we thought about the importance of Remembrance Day and why it is so important.
-We discussed what respect is and why we have a 2 minute silence.
+In Honeypot Class, we thought about the importance of Remembrance Day and why it is so important to us.
+We discussed what respect is and why we have a two-minute silence.
 The children watched this animation (link below) and we spoke about how significant a poppy is and why we wear them.

 We went on to make our own poppies in the classroom that the children could wear as a symbol of respect.

 To continue our topic of 'Festivals and Celebrations', Honeypot Class celebrated Diwali.
 The children enjoyed dressing up in some traditional clothing whilst dancing to some Diwali inspired music.
 We learnt about how Hindu's celebrate Diwali and about some of their traditions, including why they put Rangoli patterns outside their doors.
 Here are some pictures of the children dressed up and creating their own Rangoli patterns using the beads.